1. Home

 If you are running Windows 8.1 or earlier you can use a program called PuTTY to connect with SSH to the server.
 If you don’t have PuTTY you can download it here.
 To set up PuTTY to use your private key you need to follow these steps:

-and find the private key file you downloaded and saved from the server earlier. - Go back to
+3. Click on Browse and find the private key file you downloaded and saved from the server earlier.

-you need to enter the name of the server you are going to connect to.
-You can find the host name you need to use by following this guide. - Click
+5. In the field Host Name you need to enter the name of the server you are going to connect to.
+You can find the host name you need to use by following this guide.

 Connecting with PageAnt (Windows)